Joms94/Data-Skills-Analysis/README.md

 **How am I answering these questions?**

-1. ETL process to gather information
+1. ELT process to gather information
   * Creating a scraper from scratch to collect job data from multiple sites that do not prohibit scraping or automation in their terms of use.
+  * Loading it into a Google Sheets database (for easy use with Tableau later).
   * Extracting additional details from scraped information (e.g. salaries in the job listing body text) and cleaning the data.
-  * Loading it into a Google Sheets database (for easy use with Tableau later).

 2. Exploring the data
   * Connecting the data to Tableau Public.